Let’s Connect:

 Ball Valves

-1. Easy to operate: The ball valve is simple and intuitive to operate, just turn the valve handle or stem a quarter turn to open or close the valve.
+1. Easy to operate: The ball valve is simple and intuitive to operate; turn the valve handle or stem a quarter turn to open or close the valve.

 2. Very low-pressure drop: The flow through is almost unlimited.

-3. Fast Acting: The valve can be started quickly, it only needs to turn 1/4 turn.
+3. Fast Acting: The valve can be started quickly; it only needs to turn 1/4.

-4. Cheap: The ball valve itself is relatively low price, low maintenance cost, and no need for lubrication.
+4. Cheap: The ball valve is relatively low in price, has low maintenance costs, and does not need lubrication.

 5. Excellent sealing: The ball and seat design provides a tight seal, minimizing leakage and ensuring reliable shutoff.